aoikida/libsei-gcc/README.rst

   library is compiled with inlining and ``-O3``.

-- ``ROLLBACK=1``: Enable automatic rollback on error detection with CPU core isolation and SDC (Silent Data Corruption) detection.
+- ``ROLLBACK=1``: Enable automatic rollback on error detection with CPU core isolation, SDC (Silent Data Corruption) detection, and SIGSEGV recovery.
   When enabled, transactions are executed with redundancy verification.
-If SDC is detected, the faulty core is blacklisted and the transaction is retried on a different core.
+If SDC is detected or a segmentation fault occurs within a transaction, the faulty core is blacklisted and the transaction is automatically rolled back and retried on a different core.
+The process terminates only when all available cores have been blacklisted.

 - ``EXECUTION_CORE_REDUNDANCY=1``: Execute different phases on different CPU cores (requires ``ROLLBACK=1``).
 When enabled, each execution phase runs on